 Field Name Semantics Value Type Length Priority Indicates the importance to assign relative to other event messages.
 Unsigned integer 1 byte The processing of event message priority is defined as: -as long as there are higher priority messages within the system, lower priority messages SHOULD NOT be processed. -arrival of a higher priority message will not interrupt current lower priority message processing.
 Only after the completion of the message processing, the newly arrived higher message will be processed.
-For PacketCable Release 1.0, values for this field will be service provider assigned.
+For PacketCable Release 1.5, values for this field will be service provider assigned.
 255 = highest priority 0 = lowest priority 128 = default.
 Attribute_Count Indicates the number of attributes that follow (or are appended to) this header in the current Event Message.
 Unsigned integer 2 bytes Event_Object The Event_Object field allows for a grouping of services.
-Unsigned integer 1 byte 0 = Accounting Event Message 1 = PCES Event Message The CMS, CMTS and MGC network elements must set the value of the Event_Object field to 0 if the EM_Header Version_ID is 1 (PacketCable 1.0 Event Message to the RKS).
-The CMS, CMTS and MGC network elements must set the value of the Event_Object field to 0 if the Version_ID is 2 (PacketCable 1.1) and the Event Message is sent to the RKS.
+Unsigned integer 1 byte 0 = Accounting Event Message 1 = PCES Event Message The CMS, CMTS and MGC network elements MUST set the value of the Event_Object field to 0 if the Event Message is sent to the RKS.
 The RKS MUST discard EM messages when the Event_Object field is set to 1.
-The CMS, CMTS and MGC network elements must set the value of the Event_Object field to 1 if the Version_ID is 2 (PacketCable 1.1) and the Event Message is sent to the DF.
+The CMS, CMTS and MGC network elements MUST set the value of the Event_Object field to 1 if the Event Message is sent to the DF.
 The DF MUST discard EM messages when the Event Object field is set to a value different than 1.

-10.1.1 Billing Correlation ID (BCID) Field Structure
+9.1.1 Billing Correlation ID (BCID) Field Structure

-Table 37 describes the Billing Correlation ID field (BCID).
+Table 39 describes the Billing Correlation ID field (BCID).
 The RKS, or some other back office application, uses the BCID to correlate Event Messages that are generated for a single transaction.
 It is one of the fields in the Event Message Header attribute.
 The BCID is unique for each transaction in the network.
 All Event Messages with the same BCID SHOULD be sent to the same primary RKS except in failover circumstances in which case the Event Messages MUST be sent to secondary RKS.

-Table 37.
+Table 39.
 BCID Field Description